SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-P-IP-M01-004.md

 ## Implementation

-Security guidelines for different SAP functional units, technology, or specific areas such as authorizations can be aligned with SAPs security guides.
+Security guidelines for different SAP functional units, technology, or specific areas such as authorizations must be aligned with SAPs security guides.

-It is important to document all security guidelines that have been included in the installation or current deployment.
+It is important to document all security-relevant measures that have been included in the installation or current deployment.

-The operating system chosen for hosting SAP ERP should be hardened and secured adequately as per the organization's security policies.
+The operating system chosen for hosting SAP-systems should be hardened and secured adequately as per the organization's security policies.

 ## Verification of Control

-- [ ] Verify security guidelines documentation for installed SAP systems
+- Verify security guidelines documentation for installed SAP systems

 ## References:
 - BSI APP.4.2 SAP-ERP-System, APP.4.2.A11 Secure installation of a SAP ERP system (S) / Sichere Installation eines SAP-ERP-Systems (S)